442-spring-2026/G/README.md

 - Teamwork and understanding

 **Developer**
-- Writing clean, tested code
+- Writing clean code and comments
+- Test your code
-- Collaborating with other developers
+- Collaborate with other developers

 **Product Designer**
 - Using feedback to make designs more user-friendly
-- Ensuring accessibility
+- Ensuring user accessibility
 - Open to iterations

 **Project Manager**
+- Be organized
-- Organized with reasonable timelines
+- Having reasonable deadlines and timelines
-- Clear communication on goals
+- Effectively communicate on specific goals

 ## Local Setup